Services: Closing of the Bones Ceremony

 You may want to choose one or more close friends or relatives to join in the ceremony and together, we become the support that “hold the space” for you.

-A typical session lasts about 45 min and costs $80
+A typical session lasts about one hour and costs $120

 *$50 extra for home visits outside of San Francisco